Why you should check your mattress for bed bugs

 How Do I Protect Myself from Bed Bugs?

 All that information about bed bugs is enough to make anyone feel itchy.
 But don’t worry, there are some steps you can take to prevent bed bugs from appearing in the first place.
-Whether you have a copper hybrid mattress or a memory foam mattress, you can protect it with a mattress protector.

 - Thoroughly inspect secondhand furniture, beds, and couches for signs of bed bugs before bringing them into your home.